Achempim/credit-risk-classification/README.md

 ### Recommendation

 The Logistic Regression model performs very well with a high recall and accuracy.
 However, if further improvement is needed—especially in precision for defaulters—it might be worth exploring more advanced models like Random Forest or XGBoost.

-Fine-tuning the classification threshold could also help achieve a better balance between precision and recall.
+Fine-tuning the classification threshold in future analysis could also help achieve a better balance between precision and recall.
 Given the high accuracy (0.99) and strong recall for defaulters (0.94), this model is recommended for deployment.
 It provides reliable predictions for managing credit risk and minimizing loan defaults.